SQweb-team/Multipass-WordPress-Plugin/src/readme.txt

 == Installation ==

 1. Upload the plugin to the '/wp-content/plugins/' directory, or download it through the official WordPress plugin repository.
 2. Activate the plugin via the 'Plugins' menu.
-You will be prompted to login on SQweb, with the option to create an account if you need to.
+You will be prompted to login on Multipass, with the option to create an account if you need to.
 3. Add your website, and customize the preferences to your liking.
 4. Add the widget or shortcode on your site :